Ever noticed this fancypants fountain on Finsbury Square?

 In other words, if it doesn't bang, it's your fault, matey, not ours.

 The memorial fountain

 Next time you're passing through Finsbury Square, seek out the fountain.

 As the dedication shows, it was commissioned by the cracker scions Tom and Walter to commemorate their mother Martha, wife of the original Tom Smith who gave the world its seasonal bang.

 The company is still trading today, though it abandoned the Finsbury area in the 1950s.
 The fountain is a last, vestigial reminder of the area's links to Christmas.
-We're not sure if it's intentional, but one of the many outlandish design flourishes appears to show a Tom Smith cracker.
+We're not sure if it's intentional, but one of the many outlandish design flourishes on the fountain appears to show a Tom Smith cracker.